oliver-butterley/oliver-butterley.github.io/index.md

 ## Position

-I am currently associate professor in the [mathematics department](https://www.mat.uniroma2.it/) of the University of Rome Tor Vergata (in the [mathematical physics](https://www.mat.uniroma2.it/~ricerca/fismat/area.php) group).
+I'm an associate professor in the [mathematics department](https://www.mat.uniroma2.it/) of the University of Rome Tor Vergata (in the [mathematical physics](https://www.mat.uniroma2.it/~ricerca/fismat/area.php) group).

+- I am a member of the editorial board of the [Journal of Dynamical and Control Systems](https://www.springer.com/journal/10883/).

 ## Past positions